 When suspension is involved there is at least some level of physical intensity.

-You may feel your breath somewhat compressed or even pain as rope dig in under your weight!
-Although, rope pain feels very different from that of whipping or biting for example, as the pain comes from slow deep pressure, with different spots on the body being differently more or less sensitive to it.
+You may feel your breath compressed or even pain as rope dig in under your weight!
+Rope pain feels very different from that of whipping or biting for example, as the pain comes from slow deep pressure.
+Different spots on the body being differently more or less sensitive to it.
 The closest thing one could compare it to is to that of an intense massage, but coupled with being restrained through being moved and “locked” into positions.

 What about safety?